pulsedomains/coredns-pns/README.md

     plslinknameservers ns1.plsdns.fyi ns2.plsdns.fyi

     # ipfsgatewaya is the address of an PNS-enabled IPFS gateway.
-    # This value is returned when a request for an A record of an Ethlink
+    # This value is returned when a request for an A record of an Plslink
     # domain is received and the domain has a contenthash record in PNS but
     # no A record.
 Multiple values can be supplied, separated by a space,
     # in which case all records will be returned.
     ipfsgatewaya 176.9.154.81

     # ipfsgatewayaaaa is the address of an PNS-enabled IPFS gateway.
-    # This value is returned when a request for an AAAA record of an Ethlink
+    # This value is returned when a request for an AAAA record of an Plslink
     # domain is received and the domain has a contenthash record in PNS but
     # no A record.
 Multiple values can be supplied, separated by a space,
     # in which case all records will be returned.